East Lancashire Hospitals NHS Trust

 - Nichol Orton, Head of Learning and Organisational Development at Royal Blackburn Hospital

 East Lancashire Hospitals NHS Trust’s decision-makers recognised they could get the functionality they wanted by using a Learning Management System.
-Their evaluation process soon landed on three possibilities – and out of that, they chose Totara LMS, integrated with the Mahara ePortfolio system.
+Their evaluation process soon landed on three possibilities – and out of that, they chose Totara Learn, integrated with the Mahara ePortfolio system.

 Totara gave us everything we wanted at a reasonable cost, the first company we looked at could have given us the Earth – and it would have cost the Earth, too.
 The second company was more focused on the eLearning side of it.
 With Totara, they had eLearning capabilities plus the tracking and analytics capabilities, with room for us to add new custom capabilities as needed

 - Rita Ansbro, Learning Technologies Manager at Royal Blackburn Hospital

 The organisation implemented Totara and Mahara over 12 months with the help of Chambury Learning Solutions, who are specialists in learning technology and Totara, for the NHS.
 Legacy data from the previous LMS was cleansed and migrated to Totara.
 Chambury Learning Solutions took care of system installation, hosting and maintenance, as well as custom development.
 Finally, managers were trained on how to use the system to conduct staff appraisals by mid-June, 2013.
 Staff are also trained on how to manage and schedule their own training,and providing evidence for the management appraisal through their ePortfolios.
 It is easy for additional training to be assigned as necessary.
 Implementation is ongoing, with new capabilities scheduled to be

 - Totara’s Open Badges for course completion, making training management even easier to verify across departments and locations.

 - Totara 2.5’s appraisal and goal setting tools.